Ritabrata-Chakraborty/Portfolio/content/home/community.md

     date_end: '2025-07-31'
     description: |2-

-        * Led a team of 25+ members to organize 4+ technical workshops with HVAC industry experts
+        * Led a team of 25+ members to organize 4+ technical workshops with HVAC industry experts and hosted 3 competitions and networking events, engaging over 200 students in HVAC awareness and innovation.
-        * Hosted 3 competitions and networking events, engaging over 200 students in HVAC awareness and innovation
+        * Coordinated Apogee, the annual technical fest, managing event logistics, promotion, and execution to ensure a successful and impactful experience.

   - title: Project Manager
     company: Tinkerer's Lab (TL), BITS Pilani